Using smartphones units for remote monitoring & collection of data, to analyse and prediction of climate hazards & provide rapid response

 - Providing rapid response and remote monitoring:- For this purpose we plan to use only recycled smartphone powered units which can be remotely controlled to get specific data and even click picture & videos.
 Here we don't use smartphones used by people because of privacy concern.

 The recycled phone units can be remotely controlled by authorities for collecting data for example taking video or pictures of a location and they are operational 24*7 365 days with no downtime whereas users can also contribute disaster data from across the globe with just an app installed in their phone, this cannot be remotely controlled to ensure privacy and it will transmit disaster specific data from the sensors of the device with pre approved permissions from the user.

 I propose for a technology that can use this in combination with Internet of things sensors to collect climate related data, analyze and predict climate hazards.
-Thousands of smartphones will be placed across the city creating a virtual shield from climate hazards.
+Thousands of recycled smartphones will be placed across the city creating a virtual shield from climate hazards.
 In case of a disaster the shield can be deployed to carry out rescue and support operations.

-Each smartphone will be connected to a 30,000 mAh powerbank and a solar charger which will ensure continuous connectivity.
+Each recycled smartphone will be connected to a 30,000 mAh powerbank and a solar charger which will ensure continuous connectivity.

 The device will have the following features

 - Remote monitoring of any location using smartphone cameras which helps to monitor various locations remotely in case of any disaster.